 As part of the program, Mississippi received over $101 million to go towards helping eligible homeowners avoid foreclosure.
 So, the state set up the Home Saver program.
 Additional funding came through in 2016.

-Home Saver has a couple of programs that provide money—up to $50,000—to homeowners who’ve lost their job or experienced a reduction in income through no fault of their own.
+Home Saver has a couple of programs that provide money to homeowners who’ve lost their job or experienced a reduction in income through no fault of their own.

 The mortgage payment assistance program provides funds to unemployed and underemployed homeowners while they look for work.
-The program will cover 100% of your mortgage payments for at least six months, up to 24 months, as well as a provide a one-time payment to reinstate (catch up on) a delinquent loan if needed.
+The program will cover 100% of your mortgage payments for 24 months or more, depending on the circumstances, as well as a provide a one-time payment to reinstate (catch up on) a delinquent loan if needed.

 This program provides money to homeowners who previously fell behind on their mortgage payments due to unemployment or underemployment, but who are now re-employed, so they can reinstate their defaulted mortgage.